rnckp/awesome-ogd-switzerland/readme.md

 ### National

 - [swisstopo](https://www.swisstopo.admin.ch/de/geodata.html) - National geo data portal, provided by the Federal Office of Topography (Bundesamt für Landestopographie).
-- [geoadmin](https://www.geo.admin.ch/de/home.html) - National geo data portal (Geoportal des Bundes).
+- [geo.admin.ch](https://www.geo.admin.ch/de/home.html) - National geo data portal (Geoportal des Bundes).
+- [geo.admin.ch - Strassenverzeichnis](https://map.geo.admin.ch/#/map?lang=de&center=2660000,1190000&z=1&topic=ech&layers=ch.swisstopo.amtliches-strassenverzeichnis&bgLayer=ch.swisstopo.pixelkarte-farbe) - Official directory of all Swiss road names.
 - [geocat](https://www.geocat.ch) - Geographic catalog.
 Operated by swisstopo.
 Provides geodata, geoservices, and models of federal offices, cantons, municipalities, research institutes, private companies, and more.
 - [geobasisdaten.ch](https://geobasisdaten.ch/) - Geo data portal provided by the [«Konferenz der kantonalen Geoinformations- und Katasterstellen»](https://www.kgk-cgc.ch/).
 In Switzerland, the basic geodata catalog is a catalog-like listing of all geodata that have been collected by a legal authority by linking them to underlying legal enactments.
 In addition to a visualization of the geo data recorded by geo information law, its function is the database-specific assignment of responsible bodies and other legally relevant attributes.
 [More information here](https://www.kgk-cgc.ch/geobasisdaten).
 - [geodienste.ch](https://geodienste.ch/) - The intercantonal portal for obtaining geodata and services.
 Basic geodata are aggregated and made available under the responsibility of the cantons and municipalities.